stefanwalther/qvD3BulletCharts/README.md

 Motivation
 ---------------
-If you install QlikView you'll find an extension example called "bullet" with a basic implementation to integrate bullet charts in QlikView.
+If you install QlikView you'll find an extension example called "Bullet Chart" with a basic implementation to integrate bullet charts in QlikView.

 While this kind of visualization (based on a concept created by Stephen Few) is quite famous this extension here offers some more functionality based on a piece of code I have found on [bl.ocks.org](http://bl.ocks.org/mbostock/4061961).